- 1. Test for Basic Tablet App Quality

 Tablet users want to know what your app is like on a tablet device, not on a phone.
 If you developed a tablet app, make sure to upload screenshots of your tablet UI to the Google Play Developer Console.
 Here are some guidelines:

-- Your screenshots should show the core functionality of your app, not a startup or sign-in page.
+- Show the core functionality of your app, not a startup or sign-in page.
 Wherever users will spend most of their time, that's what you should show in your screenshots.

 - Add screenshots taken on both 7-inch and 10-inch tablets.

-- It's recommended that you add screenshots taken in both landscape and portrait orientations, if possible.
+- Add screenshots taken in both landscape and portrait orientations, if possible.

 - Use screen captures if possible.
 Avoid showing actual device hardware in your screenshots.